pepa65/fail2drop/README.md

-# fail2drop v0.9.2
+# fail2drop v0.9.3
 **Drop repeatedly offending IP addresses with nftables**

 * Repo: github.com/pepa65/fail2drop
 * License: GPLv3+
 * After: github.com/apache2046/fail2drop
-* Linux single binary, Golang source.
+* Linux small single binary distribution, Golang source.
 * IPs dropped in-kernel with Netfilter (nftables) rules.
 * Can install systemd unit file for automated start, runs fine without systemd.
-* Installs configfile template when not present.
+* Installs a basic configfile for sshd when not present.
 * Logs to single file which can be specified in configfile.
 * IPs can be whitelisted in configfile.
 * Multiple logfiles can be monitored with multiple patterns and bancounts from configfile.